DasarathanSampath/theDataTalks/docs/en/politics/tn-electors-voters-details.md

 falls at **67%**, which is approximately **7%** higher when compared to **India's average polling percentage of 60%**.

-The above mentioned average values are calculated with out considering 1951 data, since there was a major change in constituencies in 1953.
+The above mentioned average values are calculated without considering 1951 data since there was a major change in constituencies in 1953.

-The total voters in the bar chart for the year 1951 & 1957 were back-calculated from reported polling percentage, since Tamil Nadu had dual member & single-member constituencies.
+The total voters in the bar chart for the year 1951 & 1957 were back-calculated from reported polling percentage since Tamil Nadu had dual member & single-member constituencies.

 ------------------------------------------------------------------------